wpallstars/fix-plugin-does-not-exist-notices/readme.txt

 3. Auto-scroll feature that highlights the missing plugin

 == Changelog ==

+= 1.4.1 =
+* Added FAQ about keeping the plugin installed after notices are cleared

 = 1.4.0 =
 * Updated plugin name and text domain